RossTrainline/IdentityProviderDemo/README.md

 + Click ***OpenIdConnect*** in the external account box (this redirects to the demo IdentityProvider instance on port 5001)
 + Enter credentials (bob/bob or alice/alice) and click ***Login***
 + You should then be authenticated and redirected back the the IdentityServer instance
-+ On logging out you are redirected back to a logout page on the identity provider instance.
++ On logging out you are redirected back to a logout page on the identity provider instance

-###Sequence Diagram
+### Sequence Diagram

 ```seq
 Note left of IdentityServer: User Clicks OpenIdConnect on login screen
 IdentityServer->IdentityProvider: Redirect to /connect/authorize endpoint